cscade/convey/README.md

 Convey will publish, update, and create couch designs and userland documents based on the configuration you provide.

-Convey stores a single `convey-version` document in each top-level database it is configured to watch, and will only perform actions if the version your provide has changed since it was last run.
-Update passes can also be "forced" (see options section below).
+Convey stores a single `convey-version` document in each top-level database it is configured to watch, and will only perform actions if the application version (or any version number you provide instead) has changed since it was last run.
+Update passes can also be "forced", useful for development environments where views are changing frequently (see options section below).

 ### A basic json configuration file